Businesses

 Set rate alerts on currency tracking apps.
 Convert when rates hit your target.
 Even small improvements matter.
 Converting $10,000 at ₹83.50 instead of ₹83 gives you ₹5,000 extra.

-Pro tip: Convert larger amounts less frequently instead of small amounts frequently.
-Transaction fees (if any) hurt less when spread across bigger amounts.
+Pro tip: Convert larger amounts less frequently, not small amounts frequently.
+Transaction fees (if any) hurt less when spread across larger amounts.

 Some platforms hide fees in exchange rate markups.
 Others show you exactly what they charge.